Top 5 health benefits of turkey

-Discover our full range of health benefit guides or check out some of our best turkey recipes from traditional ways to serve it such as our cider roast turkey, to using up every last bit of the bird with our delicious turkey stock.
+Discover our full range of health benefit guides or check out some of our best turkey recipes, from traditional ways with a twist like our cider roast turkey, to using up every last bit of the bird with our delicious turkey stock.

 A 100g serving of turkey meat and skin (roasted) provides:

-Nutritional values vary depending on the cut of meat; if you don’t intend to roast the meat keep the breast meat, which is rich in muscle and low in fat, for stir fries while the darker meat, which contains more connective tissue, will be best suited for longer cooking methods, such as stewing.
+Nutritional values vary depending on the cut of meat.
+Breast meat, which is rich in muscle and low in fat, is perfect for stir-fries, while the darker meat, which contains more connective tissue, is best suited for longer cooking methods, such as stewing.

 1. Rich in protein